 Choosing the right T-shirt can be a challenge, and finding the perfect T-shirt is an ongoing mission, even for those of us in the industry.
 There are dozens of major brands, which combined add up to hundreds of styles.
 Choosing the right fabric is a big part of it, and I’ve covered that in-depth, but another big part is choosing the right fit.
 Because not all fits are created equal.

 You’d think the fit of a humble T-shirt would be a simple affair, but there’s a lot that goes into it.
-In this post, I’ll go over the different terminology, the difference between side-seamed and tubular, the difference between fashion fit and standard fit, give you some principals of what makes a great fit for a T-shirt, and finally some recommendations for you.
+In this post, I’ll go over the different terminology, the difference between side-seamed and tubular, the difference between fashion fit and standard fit, give you some principles of what makes a great fit for a T-shirt, and finally some recommendations for you.

 This post will focus on men’s tees, which are also sometimes called unisex.

 What is unisex style?

 In the T-shirt world, when you see the word unisex, it doesn’t necessarily mean that it was specially designed to fit both men and women.
 It can just mean that there is not a women’s (or ladies’) version of that particular garment.
 And if it doesn’t specify men’s or ladies’, then it’s a standalone style– aka unisex.
 Meaning a men’s cut that can also be worn by women.

 Historically, T-shirts have been a garment for men.
 They first were used as underwear and distributed to members of the US Navy, with other branches of the military following suit.
 Movies in the 1950s popularized wearing the T-shirt by itself, with Marlon Brando and James Dean personifying this carefree and masculine look.
 These days, T-shirts are for everyone.

 What about the fit of women’s styles?

 While men’s and unisex tees only have a few different fits, women’s styles have a wide variety, with new styles coming out every year.
 The world of women’s tees is much more vast and complex, so I’ll be exploring that topic in a separate post.